Dealing with Depression

 Labeling – Labeling yourself based on mistakes and perceived shortcomings (“I’m a failure; an idiot; a loser.”)

-In order to overcome depression, you have to take care of yourself.
-This includes following a healthy lifestyle, learning to manage stress, setting limits on what you’re able to do, adopting healthy habits, and scheduling fun activities into your day.
+In order to overcome depression, you have to do things that relax and energize you.
+This includes following a healthy lifestyle, learning how to better manage stress, setting limits on what you’re able to do, adopting healthy habits, and scheduling fun activities into your day.

 - Aim for eight hours of sleep.
 Depression typically involves sleep problems.
 Whether you’re sleeping too little or too much, your mood suffers.
 Get on a better sleep schedule by learning healthy sleep habits.